 - Pregnancy or breast-feeding.
 Women who are pregnant or breast-feeding need additional fluids to stay hydrated.
-Large amounts of fluid are used especially when nursing.
-The Institute of Medicine recommends that pregnant women drink about 10 cups (2.3 liters) of fluids daily and women who breast-feed consume about 13 cups (3.1 liters ) of fluids a day.
+The Office on Women's Health recommends that pregnant women drink about 10 cups (2.4 liters) of fluids daily and women who breast-feed consume about 13 cups (3.1 liters) of fluids a day.

 Beyond the tap: Other sources of water

 You don't need to rely only on what you drink to meet your fluid needs.
-What you eat also provides a significant portion of your fluid needs.
-On average, food provides about 20 percent of total water intake.
-For example, many fruits and vegetables, such as watermelon and spinach, are 90 percent or more water by weight.
+What you eat also provides a significant portion.
+For example, many fruits and vegetables, such as watermelon and spinach, are almost 100 percent water by weight.

-In addition, beverages such as milk and juice are composed mostly of water.
-Even beer, wine and caffeinated beverages — such as coffee, tea or soda — can contribute, but these should not be a major portion of your daily total fluid intake.
-Water is still your best bet because it's calorie-free, inexpensive and readily available.
+In addition, beverages such as milk, juice and herbal teas are composed mostly of water.
+Even caffeinated drinks — such as coffee and soda — can contribute to your daily water intake.
+But water is your best bet because it's calorie-free, inexpensive and readily available.

 Staying safely hydrated

-To ward off dehydration and make sure your body has the fluids it needs, make water your beverage of choice.
+To prevent dehydration and make sure your body has the fluids it needs, make water your beverage of choice.
 It's also a good idea to: